 The Wave - Arizona

 Otherworldly!
 The Wave - Coyote Buttes North.
 One of the most fascinating hikes on our planet!
 However, there is one catch: You have to win a permit!
 How to increase your chances and answers to every other possible questions you might have are covered here.
 You'll learn things no one else tells you about 'The Wave'!
-Read our powerful planning guide below (check our huge infographic!)
+Read our powerful planning guide below (check our huge infographic!).
+This guide was updated 2019.

 5 Proven Quick-Tips | Winning a Permit